 "Balian" may revive memories of red-striped ice cream cups for LAUSD alumni, but today the family name is most closely tied to its Mediterranean Revival mansion in Altadena.
 Each Christmas busloads of visitors flock to the house to see thousands of lights elegantly draped across its corner plot.
 The destination has its fair share of campy elements—oversized, wooden nativity animals and the near-constant strobe of light-up toy vendors—but that first gasp-worthy glimpse as you turn off of Allen Avenue makes the house a must-visit.
 There's plenty of street parking along the residential streets (be courteous) and Christmas Tree Lane is only a few blocks away.

 Free of the boardwalk's grunge and Abbot Kinney's pretense, the Venice canals are an idyllic slice of LA living made all the more charming by the Christmas lights that line its bridges each year.
 Leave your car a few blocks away to avoid the narrow, one-way Dell Avenue, and take a stroll through the shimmering neighborhood.
-For a more offbeat holiday, make sure to come out for the canals' long-running and gleefully irreverent boat parade (Dec 14).
+For a more offbeat holiday, make sure to come out for the canals' long-running and gleefully irreverent boat parade (date TBA).

 Candy Cane Lane

 We all like showing off to our neighbors, but the homeowners behind Candy Cane Lane take it to the extreme.
 For over 60 years, these eight blocks—centered around Lubao and Oxnard Streets in Woodland Hills—have been blanketed in lights.
 The displays light up starting the second Saturday in December and last through the end of the year.